esp-rs/esp-idf-template/README.md

 ### Install Rust (with `rustup`)

-Install Rustup & Rust by following the instructions on the [rustup.rs site](https://rustup.rs)
+If you don't have `rustup` installed yet, follow the instructions on the [rustup.rs site](https://rustup.rs)

 ### Install Cargo Sub-Commands